See a vulnerability summary

 User role can assign fix work to themselves and edit the External BTS, Tags and Priority values.

-You can modify vulnerability management decisions from the platform's Locations section.
+You can modify vulnerability management decisions from the platform's Vulnerabilities section.
 To make your modifications, follow these steps:

 - In the table, select the checkbox on the left of the vulnerability that you need to edit.